 The purpose of marketing research is to provide the necessary information for company and marketing decisions.

-The successful operation of any company depends largely on its provision with the necessary information, based on which management makes decisions about the implementation of the company's activities.
+The successful operation of any company depends largely on its provision of the necessary information, based on which management makes decisions about the implementation of the company's activities.

 Marketing deals with identifying and meeting the needs of man and society.
 One of the shortest definitions of marketing is "profitable satisfaction of needs."
 In some Western European countries, as well as in the US, marketing is one step ahead.
 There, organizations must take into account not only the needs of their specific customers in the narrow sense of the word but also the requirements of different groups in society and society as a whole.
 We are entering an era of social responsibility, where organizations must take into account the need to build a good image of themselves in society and also the results of their activities on society as a whole.